OthankQ/100-days-of-code/r1-log.md

 ### R2D68

 More in-depth practice on passing data back and forth multiple screens using protocol and delegate.
 Created a practice project changing label with textfield input value.

+### R2D69

+Wrapped up the very basic weather app that shows the user what degree it is in different units, weather status with an icon, and city name via a text label.
+Think I might implement hourly forecast.
+Anyone know a good free weather API?